aylei/aliyun-exporter/README.md

 * leverage the power of PromQL, Alertmanager and Grafana(see [Screenshots](#)).
 * analyze metrics however you want.
 * save money.
 Api invocation is far cheaper than other services provided by CloudMonitor.

+## Features

+* Highly customizable: easy to config what to scrape and how to scrape, see [configuration](#configuration)
+* Rate limit: support rate limit config to avoid api banning
+* Metrics meta: provide a simple site to host metrics meta of CloudMonitor, help you finding your interested metric quickly
+* Easy to use: pre-built docker image and grafana dashboards can help building your monitoring within 5 minutes

 ## Screenshots